morgurth/microshift/README.md

+### Introduction

+This repo is a demo of using ACM + OpenShift GitOps to manage Microshift clusters.
+It

 To apply the ACM polcies the first time you will need to use `oc create` and not `oc apply` since the yaml is too large and will over the `last-configuration` annotation size limit.
 To deploy the policies do the following: